datacrystals/AIStoryWriter/README.md

                         Model to use when scrubbing the story at the end -CheckerModel CHECKERMODEL
-                        Model to use when checking if the LLM cheated or not -Seed SEED            Used to seed models.
+                        Model to use when checking if the LLM cheated or not -TranslatorModel TRANSLATORMODEL
+                        Model to use if translation of the story is enabled -Translate TRANSLATE  Specify a language to translate the story to - will not translate by default.
+Ex: 'French' -Seed SEED            Used to seed models.
   -OutlineMinRevisions OUTLINEMINREVISIONS
                         Number of minimum revisions that the outline must be given prior to proceeding